oracle/weblogic-kubernetes-operator/documentation/site/content/samples/azure-kubernetes-service/model-in-image.md

       - It must be referenced by the `spec.webLogicCredentialsSecret` field in your Domain resource YAML file.
 For complete details about the `Domain` resource, see the [Domain resource reference](https://github.com/oracle/weblogic-kubernetes-operator/blob/{{< latestMinorVersion >}}/documentation/domains/Domain.md#domain-spec).
       - It also must be referenced by macros in the `domainInfo.AdminUserName` and `domainInfo.AdminPassWord` fields in your `model.10.yaml` file.

-   - The Model WDT runtime encrytion secret:
+   - The Model WDT runtime encryption secret:
       - This is a special secret required by Model in Image.
       - It must contain a `password` field.
       - It must be referenced using the `spec.model.runtimeEncryptionSecret` field in your Domain resource YAML file.